 Five years ago, only around 100 products were regulated in India.
 Today, more than 400 products are falling under technical regulations.
-In 2020 alone, more than 200 products are notified.
+In 2020 alone, the notified products are more than 200.

 India’s quality infrastructure underwent massive changes in the last five years – both at a strategic and operative level.
 These changes include a national strategy.
 The Indian National Strategy for Standardization, the revision of the BIS Act in 2016, provides more flexibility in conformity assessment.
 For example, for some products, it is possible to obtain a BIS license without the need for a physical visit of the BIS officer to the manufacturing premises.

 The Global Project Quality Infrastructure (GPQI) of the German Federal Ministry for Economic Affairs and Energy (BMWi) supports companies by providing relevant information.
 They also develop solutions to technical market access problems in close collaboration with relevant industry associations and technical organisations.